canadafloridaThe Canadian reference for Florida

 The 60-second version

 Geo-blocked (require VPN to access from Florida): CBC Gem, ICI TOU.TV, Crave (Canadian version), Radio-Canada TV, RDS, TVA, Noovo, CTV.
 Free without VPN: Radio-Canada live radio (radiocanada.ca), CBC Podcasts (Apple/Spotify), many Quebec radio stations on TuneIn app, Canadian newspaper websites (Globe and Mail, La Presse, Le Devoir).
-VPN setup: NordVPN, ExpressVPN, or Surfshark ($3–10/month); select a Canadian city server; works on Smart TV (via router), tablet, phone, laptop.
-Important: install your VPN app BEFORE leaving Canada — some app stores may show US versions once you're on a US IP.
+VPN setup: NordVPN, ExpressVPN, or Surfshark ($3 to 10/month); select a Canadian city server; works on Smart TV (via router), tablet, phone, laptop.
+Important: install your VPN app BEFORE leaving Canada, some app stores may show US versions once you're on a US IP.

 Acronyms used in this guide